Tonterias2/JhipsterPress082018/README.md

 ![](ReadMe/homepage.png)

 When I started, I wanted to make an App that helped me (and hopefully others) to learn Jhipster and, at the same time, that would become an interesting project that could grow over time with different parts.
+This project is a live example of the solutions that are difficult to find elsewhere and you can see them in a working App.
+Check the Starting Point for a list of examples.

 I thought about it as a collaborative project that should be interesting for other developers to join, at any point (you can mail me at jhipsterpress@gmail.com), either because you wanted to learn how we have done it (beginners) or propose new ideas to make it grow and excel.
 Moreover, you can download the App and create your own Website if you wish to do so.

-This project is a live example of the solutions that are difficult to find elsewhere in a working App.

 The App is the combination of several sub-apps or parts: a newspaper with a blog and a dating or gruoping site.
 Let's start with a brief description of each part: